-Blood Blister On Toe Or Finger
+Blood Blister On Your Toe (Or Hand Or Finger)

 Whether you’ve got a blood blister on your toe or your finger, the principles of treatment are the same.
 It’s trickier on the feet though – not least of which is because we have to stand, walk and run on them.
 Our feet are subject to high weightbearing pressures and high contact pressures from footwear.
 As a result, these forces can undo any healing we are trying to facilitate with our treatment.

 The other main difference between foot and finger blood blisters is our feet are generally a more germy environment, and so they’re more susceptible to infection.
 Think about it… our feet keep us in contact with the ground, which is a germy environment.
 Then we cover them in socks and shoes and keep them out of sight.
 Think about the warm, humid and dark environment they live in!

 Please note that I am a podiatrist.
 In other words, I provide information about friction blisters on the feet (not on legs, hands, the face or elsewhere).

 When Should You See a Doctor?

 In most cases, you won’t have to see a doctor.
 As long as the blister roof stays intact, it is a sterile environment.
 All you need to do is remove the blister cause so it doesn’t get bigger or burst.
 However, if your blood blister pops and gets bigger or more sore or red, it may be infected (check these signs of infection).
 See your doctor for medical advice specific to your situation if things are getting worse rather than better.